123sites/Weather-Outlook/README.md

 ## Description ✏️

 - Acceptance Criteria
 I made a weather dashboard that would run in the browser and feature dynamically updated HTML and CSS.
 It shows the weather outlook for multiple cities, so anyone using it could plan a trip accordingly.
+I used [OpenWeather API](https://openweathermap.org/api) to get the weather information and used local storage to store the information.

 1) It has a weather dashoard with form inputs.
 2) When searching for a city, there's current and future conditions.